taw00/howto/howto-install-ghost-on-fedora.md

 ### [17] Configure a Ghost systemd service

-Edit the systemd `ghost.service` (as root)...
+Edit the systemd `ghost.service` (as root):

 ```
 sudo vim /etc/systemd/system/ghost.service
 ```

-Add this, save, and exit...
+Add this, save, and exit:

 ```
 [Unit]